Should I Become an ATM Technician?

-Workers who install, maintain and repair automated teller machines (ATMs), usually for financial institutions, are known as ATM technicians.
-Heavy lifting is sometimes required, and some techs must be available 'on call' to repair machines during weekends, evenings and holidays.
+Automated teller machine (ATM) technicians install, maintain, and repair ATMs, usually for financial institutions.
+Heavy lifting is sometimes required, and techs sometimes have to be available on call to repair machines on weekends, evenings, and holidays.

 |Degree Level||Certificate or associate's degree preferred|